acidburn0zzz/turbulence/README.md

 * Add a verify page, and have all settings applied then
 * Add Tullianas Kwin theme in place of .Ozone
 * Code Clean up and restructure
+* Make buttons non blocking
+* Add a config file
+* Add more settings to configure KDE options as well as OpenBox
+* Figure out alternatives to opening a terminal with the pacman installer script
+* Move install button from install tab to next page